bazmurphy/tanstack-query-events/README.md

 ## Enhancing the App & Repeating Mutation Concepts

-## React Query Advantages in Action
+## TanStack Query Advantages in Action

 ## Updating Data with Mutations